rust-lang/book/src/ch04-03-fixing-ownership-errors.md

 }
 ```

-**But this is not a good solution!** A person calling `stringify_name_with_title` probably does not expect their vector to be modified by this function.
-It is not idiomatic for `stringify_name_with_title` to mutate its input.
-Another function like `add_title_to_name` would be expected to mutate a name, but not this one.
+But this is not a good solution! **Functions should not mutate their inputs if the caller would not expect it.** A person calling `stringify_name_with_title` probably does not expect their vector to be modified by this function.
+Another function like `add_title_to_name` might be expected to mutate a name, but not this one.

 Another option is to take ownership of the name, by changing `&Vec<String>` to `Vec<String>`: